TerrenceHung/DiscordMusicBot/README.md

 Skip the current song.

     .repeat
 Set the current song to play on repeat.
+Repeat is disabled when `.stop` or `.skip` is issued.

     .stoprepeat
 Stops playing the current song on repeat.